-In short, whether you decide on in-house or outsourced support, the more essential and resource-intensive your energy spend, the more it’s worth investing in a process that streamlines the purchase, risk management, and administration of your the utility spend.
+In short, whether you decide on in-house or outsourced support, the more essential and resource-intensive your energy spend, the more it’s worth investing in a process that streamlines the purchase, risk management, and administration of your utility spend.

 2. Evaluating Support – Broker or Consultant?

 Also, energy brokers are not known for providing ongoing support, reporting, or evaluation of your position, and few will invest in online technology to provide constant updates or administration.

 Energy Consultants provide a more holistic service.
 They will look at more supply contract options, compare competitive rates to your local utility rates, and continue to evaluate your positions through detailed analysis and reporting.
-They should also assess all RFP responses and compare to rates in regulated markets where there are often rate options that could save you money.
+They should also assess all RFP responses and compare them to rates in regulated markets where there are often rate options that could save you money.

 It is always a good idea to speak to a few energy consultants and advisors to find out who can offer the range of support you need and see who provides more than just fixed-price supply contracts.
 Canny buyers understand that commodity markets move up and down, so having tools that work in both directions brings enormous value.